oauth2-proxy/oauth2-proxy/docs/2_auth.md

 The provider can be selected using the `provider` configuration value.

+Please note that not all provides support all claims.
+The `preferred_username` claim is currently only supported by the OpenID Connect provider.

 ### Google Auth Provider

 For Google, the registration steps are: